Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Maret 2025 10.37.34 UTC
+- WIB: Jumat, 14 Maret 2025 11.29.39 UTC
-- WITA: Jumat, 14 Maret 2025 11.37.34 UTC
+- WITA: Jumat, 14 Maret 2025 12.29.39 UTC
-- WIT: Jumat, 14 Maret 2025 12.37.34 UTC
+- WIT: Jumat, 14 Maret 2025 13.29.39 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success